 Offer a Mix of Livestream and On-Demand Content

 Flexibility is key when it comes to pulling off a successful virtual event.
-Rather than force attendees to sit in on live session after live session, offer a mix of live and on-demand sessions that attendees can listen to on their own time.
+Rather than force attendees to sit in on back-to-back live sessions, offer a mix of live and on-demand sessions that attendees can listen to on their own time.
 Recorded sessions also provide an opportunity for continued learning well past the event, allowing attendees to revisit content as needed.

 Leverage Pre-Recorded Sessions

 When it comes to the world of online events, there’s a lot of room for technical error.
-To save yourself from many sleepless nights, look for opportunities to pre-record session content when possible so when it’s go-time, all you have to do is hit play.
+Look for opportunities to pre-record session content so when it’s go-time, all you have to do is hit play.
 We’ve even asked speakers to wear the same outfit they wore during the recording session for a live Q&A. Attendees didn’t even know the difference!

 Hire an Experienced Virtual Event Production Company